Agamnentzar/ag-psd/README.md

 * Does not support patterns
 * Does not support some metadata fields
 * Does not support "Pattern Overlay" layer effect
+* Does not support some new features from latest versions of Photoshop
 * Text layers implementation is incomplete
   * Writing text layer with "vertical" orientation may result in broken PSD file
   * Does not support writing or reading predefined "Paragraph Styles" or "Character Styles"